How can we help you today?

 • Portfolios.
 Websites for professionals and freelancers to showcase their work and establish their brand can benefit best from a generic .com domain.

-When to use the .net domain extension?
+When to use the .NET domain extension?

 If your website is focused on technology, innovation, or serves a niche community, .net could be the perfect choice for your online presence.